1. The Baseball Cap

 4. Sixpence/Flatcap

 Sixpence is the Danish term for a flat, soft cap, which is often sewn in tweed.
 It was originally used by men for outdoor and work life in the 1900s.
 In England, the cap is referred to as flatcap.
 A controversial history of the sixpence was, in 1500s England made flatcaps compulsory.
 In order to stimulate consumption and thus the trade in wool, the British Parliament decreed that all men and boys over the age of six should wear a woollen cap on Sundays and public holidays.
 The cap had to be made from scratch by English manufacturers and sold on the English market, so that sales of wool caps could have a positive effect on the entire English production.
-This was done because Britain was in a crisis and needed to strengthen the internal market.
-4th
+This was done because England was in a crisis situation and needed to strengthen the internal market.
+4 According to some sources, the word sixpence originates from the fact that the hat was originally sewn from six pieces of fabric, which in English is called “six pieces”.
+In Denmark, this was quickly renamed “six pence”, even though it is the name of an English coin and has nothing to do with the hat.
+It is only in Denmark and Norway that the hat is called sixpence.
+4 Regardless of its origin, a soft cap in a curved shape has been relevant for over a century, and so many have adopted it and given it different names.
+In Germany, for example, the cap is called a Herren Sport Mütze, and in Sweden an old man’s cap.

 Flatcap is a part classic, part quality-conscious clothing choice.
 It is simple and elegant, with a timeless pattern, as it has always been a big part of society.
 The flatcap has been a popular headgear for hundreds of years, and its clean cut is consistently relevant for any well-dressed man or woman.